IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-3-sample.md

    --jarsToStage=$STREAMS_RUNNER_HOME/samples/lib/com.ibm.streams.beam.samples.jar
    ```

-   **Note**: If the environment variables are not set, you must use full paths, and use the `--vcapServices` parameter to provide the path to the Bluemix credentials file.
+   **Note**: If the environment variables are not set, you must use full paths, and use the `--vcapServices` parameter to provide the path to the IBM Cloud credentials file.

    For more information about the parameters available to you, see [Pipeline options for Streams Runner](../beamrunner-5-ref/#streams-runner-pipeline-options).

 3. Verify that the application started successfully.

-   Streams Runner displays information (INFO) messages as it processes the Beam pipeline for your application, turning it into an IBM Streams application bundle (.sab) file, and eventually submitting the .sab file to IBM Bluemix:
+   Streams Runner displays information (INFO) messages as it processes the Beam pipeline for your application, turning it into an IBM Streams application bundle (.sab) file, and eventually submitting the .sab file to IBM Cloud:

    ```
    Sep 27, 2017 2:34:19 PM com.ibm.streams.beam.translation.StreamsRunner run